 When you come to see me, we will spend time building a safe, trusting environment.
 You will feel accepted and comfortable sharing your thoughts and feelings without the worry of being judged.
 I will help you to understand the grief process, and I will work to understand your beliefs around loss.
 Together we will explore ways to help you manage your symptoms more effectively, and we'll develop new tools to deal with the internal, private events (thoughts, feelings, and memories) which cause you pain.
 When the time is right, we will examine your values to discover what it is that you view as most important, and then we will look for ways that will allow you to start living in accordance with those values.
 Sometimes in counseling, people have found ways to honor the deceased through this process.

 What can you do?

-Please click the link below to schedule a free 15-minute phone consultation and I will get back to you within 48 business hours.
+Please click the link below to contact me.
 I want to help you.
 I want to provide for you a safe space to process your grief and I want to support you through this time.